jpgordon00/PlayFabUnityUpdater/README.md

 > Versions are stored as JSON in [internal title data](https://docs.microsoft.com/en-us/gaming/playfab/features/data/titledata/quickstart).
 Players are assigned the newest version on login, stored as [internal player data](https://docs.microsoft.com/en-us/rest/api/playfab/server/player-data-management/getuserinternaldata?view=playfab-rest).
 Versions are updated upon login if a newer version is found.
 Every update is written as a [PlayStream event](https://docs.microsoft.com/en-us/rest/api/playfab/events/playstream-events/writeevents?view=playfab-rest).
 [PlayFab statistics](https://docs.microsoft.com/en-us/gaming/playfab/features/data/playerdata/using-player-statistics) are written to track current version and number of version updates for each player.
 - Serves a set of files specified in the version that player is using, where each file is served from the PlayFab CDN.
 > Players with different versions can exist at the same time, since the function serves content from that players current version.
+- All versions have completely seperate files stored in the PlayFab CDN, so multiple versions and players using those versions can exist simulatenously.

-> Files are requested through a Cloudscript Function that includes the files URI, a unique name, and a name for the resulting file when downloaded.
+> Files are requested through a Cloudscript Function that includes the files URI, a unique name, and the resulting file name.
 A use case for this would be to identify each file through the 'Name' attribute.
 Another use case for this would be to modify the function to include additional metadata for each version or each file.
 - Client requests URI for and only downloads missing files.
 - Incase of error during a download, the updater removes partially downloaded files.
-On the next update invokation, the updater will only request the URI's for and download missing files.
 > UpdateHandler.cs provides access to elapsed time, progress and how many times the update process is re-invoked.

-> UpdateHandler.cs also provides cleanup in the case of a new update downloaded.
+> UpdateHandler.cs provides cleanup in the case of a new update downloaded.
 All base folders not matching the used version is always deleted, upon update invokation.

 # What I learned.
 - Best practices for deploying and developing Azure Functions apps using [Visual Studio](https://visualstudio.microsoft.com/) and [Visual Studio Code](https://code.visualstudio.com/).